How to Make a Sparkle Glue Slime Kit — Easy Step-by-Step Guide

 4. 4

-Add the 1/4 cup of fine glitter to the glue mixture and stir until the glitter is dispersed throughout.
+Now for the sparkle!
+Add the 1/4 cup of fine glitter to the glue mixture.
+Stir vigorously until the glitter is dispersed evenly throughout the entire batch, creating a beautiful, shimmering effect.

 5. 5